Surgery Partners (NASDAQ:SGRY) Shares Gap Down to $35.38

-Surgery Partners, Inc. (NASDAQ:SGRY – Get Free Report)’s stock price gapped down before the market opened on Friday .
+Surgery Partners, Inc. (NASDAQ:SGRY – Get Free Report) gapped down prior to trading on Friday .
 The stock had previously closed at $35.38, but opened at $33.00.
-Surgery Partners shares last traded at $33.13, with a volume of 491,730 shares.
+Surgery Partners shares last traded at $33.13, with a volume of 491,730 shares trading hands.

-A number of equities research analysts recently issued reports on SGRY shares.
-Cantor Fitzgerald reissued an “overweight” rating and set a $43.00 price target on shares of Surgery Partners in a research report on Thursday, September 14th.
-Benchmark reaffirmed a “buy” rating and issued a $50.00 target price on shares of Surgery Partners in a report on Thursday, October 12th.
-TD Cowen raised Surgery Partners from a “market perform” rating to an “outperform” rating and reduced their target price for the company from $39.00 to $35.00 in a report on Tuesday, November 14th.
-StockNews.com raised Surgery Partners from a “sell” rating to a “hold” rating in a report on Wednesday.
-Finally, TheStreet raised Surgery Partners from a “d+” rating to a “c-” rating in a report on Friday, December 1st.
-Two research analysts have rated the stock with a hold rating and six have issued a buy rating to the company.
-According to MarketBeat.com, the company has a consensus rating of “Moderate Buy” and an average price target of $45.13.
+SGRY has been the subject of a number of analyst reports.
+StockNews.com raised Surgery Partners from a “sell” rating to a “hold” rating in a research report on Wednesday.
+Cantor Fitzgerald reissued an “overweight” rating and issued a $43.00 price target on shares of Surgery Partners in a research report on Thursday, September 14th.
+TD Cowen raised Surgery Partners from a “market perform” rating to an “outperform” rating and decreased their target price for the company from $39.00 to $35.00 in a research report on Tuesday, November 14th.
+TheStreet raised Surgery Partners from a “d+” rating to a “c-” rating in a research report on Friday, December 1st.
+Finally, Benchmark reaffirmed a “buy” rating and set a $50.00 target price on shares of Surgery Partners in a research report on Thursday, October 12th.
+Two research analysts have rated the stock with a hold rating and six have assigned a buy rating to the stock.
+Based on data from MarketBeat, the stock presently has an average rating of “Moderate Buy” and a consensus price target of $45.13.

-Surgery Partners (NASDAQ:SGRY – Get Free Report) last released its quarterly earnings data on Tuesday, November 7th.
-The company reported $0.15 earnings per share for the quarter, beating the consensus estimate of $0.10 by $0.05.
+Surgery Partners (NASDAQ:SGRY – Get Free Report) last posted its quarterly earnings results on Tuesday, November 7th.
+The company reported $0.15 earnings per share for the quarter, topping the consensus estimate of $0.10 by $0.05.
+The company had revenue of $674.10 million during the quarter, compared to the consensus estimate of $670.74 million.
 Surgery Partners had a positive return on equity of 2.70% and a negative net margin of 1.26%.
-The company had revenue of $674.10 million for the quarter, compared to the consensus estimate of $670.74 million.
-Equities research analysts anticipate that Surgery Partners, Inc. will post 0.73 EPS for the current year.
+On average, analysts predict that Surgery Partners, Inc. will post 0.73 EPS for the current fiscal year.

 Surgery Partners, Inc, through its subsidiaries, owns and operates a network of surgical facilities and ancillary services in the United States.
 The company operates through two segments, Surgical Facility Services and Ancillary Services.
 Its surgical facilities comprise ambulatory surgery centers and surgical hospitals that offer non-emergency surgical procedures in various specialties, including orthopedics and pain management, ophthalmology, gastroenterology, and general surgery.